ahoneybun/ahoneybun.github.io/blog.md

 # Aaron's Blog

-A place for my thoughts on things and also a review or two.
+A place for my thoughts on things, tips & tricks, and maybe a review or two.

 {% assign posts = site.posts | sort: "date" | sort: "updated" | reverse %}